pingcap/tidb-dev-guide/src/understand-tidb/ddl.md

 Following the example of `CREATE TABLE` we see it will be handled by [onCreateTable](https://github.com/pingcap/tidb/blob/d53f9f55a0f92589ea18b642b700dbb1b3cfbbfd/ddl/table.go#L47), which after some checks, will create a new Schema version and if table is not yet in `StatePublic` state, it will create the table in [CreateTableOrView](https://github.com/pingcap/tidb/blob/d53f9f55a0f92589ea18b642b700dbb1b3cfbbfd/meta/meta.go#L358) which simply writes the TableInfo as a JSON into the meta database.

-Notice that it will take another loop in the handleDDLJobQueue above to finish the DDL Job by updating the Schema version and syncronising it with other TiDB nodes.
+Notice that it will take another loop in the handleDDLJobQueue above to finish the DDL Job by updating the Schema version and synchronizing it with other TiDB nodes.

 ### Graphs over DDL life cycle